artkonekt/concord/docs/boxes.md

 # Boxes

 Boxes are optional parts of the ecosystem.
+Technically they're modules too, and as such they're also built around Laravel Service Providers.

 Think of boxes as re-usable application templates, that are ready to be used and to be customized.
 They can either be used as standalone apps,